Summer Graduate Music Session

 Continuing students register for courses using HomerConnect, after discussing plans with their advisor.
 However, students do not need to be advised before registering for workshops.
 The student financial services office will bill students for courses in the five-week session.

-Housing and Meals for Graduate Music Session Students
+Housing for Graduate Music Session Students

 Graduate Music Workshops